Tutorial for configuring IDology with Azure Active Directory B2C

 Part 1 - Deploy the API

-You'll need the URL of the deployed service to configure Azure AD with the required settings.
+You'll need the URL of the deployed service to configure Microsoft Entra ID with the required settings.

 Part 2 - Configure the API